A categorical account of the Metropolis-Hastings algorithm: The first Metropolis term in CD categories

 \begin{example} Effects in $\sfkern$ correspond to nonnegative measurable functions \cite[Example 7.2]{Cho2019}.
-In particular, since $\ind \cong \{\ast\}$ is the singleton space (Example \ref{exa:sfkern}), a function $\w : \tarS \times \Sigma_\ind \to [0, \infty]$ is a kernel if and only if $x \mapsto \w(x, \ind)$ is measurable.
+Explicitly, since $\ind \cong \{\ast\}$ is the singleton space (Example \ref{exa:sfkern}), a function $\w : \tarS \times \Sigma_\ind \to [0, \infty]$ is a kernel if and only if $x \mapsto \w(x, \ind)$ is measurable.
 In what follows, we will identify an effect with its corresponding measurable function to streamline notation (so $\w(x, \ind)$ becomes simply $\w(x)$). \end{example}

 Effects recover \emph{Radon--Nikodym derivatives} from measure theory.
 This is made precise via the following definition, which is a special case of the \emph{likelihoods} considered by \cite[Definition 8.1]{Cho2019}.